 This month MJ Hudson celebrated it’s 10-year anniversary.
-So, for this View from the Bridge newsletter, we wanted to capitalise on it by shining a light on ten key facts of the Venture Capital industry that illustrate its state of play, scope, and successes.
+So, in this article, we wanted to capitalise on it by shining a light on ten key facts of the Venture Capital industry that illustrate its state of play, scope, and successes.

 We selected these facts to ensure that we not only look back to see how far Venture Capital has come in the last ten years, but also to highlight some of the important trends and changes needed for the next decade.

 As of Q2 2020, data shows that current total global venture investments for this year are at $129 billion, which is only down 7 percent from the first half of 20191.
 It is still very unclear how much Covid-19 will impact the VC market, both in terms of fundraising and investments.
 The market has shown a decline, with many start-ups laying off staff, reduced revenues, and down rounds etc. Naturally some sectors have been hit worse and some like Medtech, Edtech and Biotech are seeing a massive increase in investment.

 As of June 2020, the total number of global Unicorn companies is 476, with a total cumulative valuation, of c. $1,421 billion2.
 Today, 82% of unicorns are VC-backed, compared with only 20% a decade ago.
 In the last ten years, we have seen an increase in Unicorns in Europe, but the majority are still US based, with Spotify, in 2018, still being the largest EU unicorn with an exit valuation at IPO of $29.5 billion.

 The estimated global market size for impact investments is currently at £715 billion, which is a ~30% increase from last year3.
 There are numerous surveys and research, both in the US and Europe, which highlight that impact and responsible investing are key drivers in LP investment decisions.
 They are looking for both strong ESG credentials, alongside market return.